-What Is the Claude Code Swarm Feature?
+What is the Claude Code Swarm feature?
+Agent Teams, explained

 The discovery story